yellowdog/python-examples/README.md

     run_id = "1234"
 ```

-Directives set on the command line take precedence over directives set in environment variables, and both of them take precedence over directives set in a TOML file.
+Directives set on the command line take precedence over directives set in environment variables, and both take precedence over directives set in a TOML file.

 This method can also be used to override the default directives, e.g., setting `-v username="other-user"` will override the default `{{username}}` directive.

 ## Nested Variables

-In the case of **TOML properties only**, variable substitutions can be nested.
+In the case of **TOML file properties only**, variable substitutions can be nested.

 For example, if one wanted to select a different `templateId` for a Worker Pool depending on the value of a `region` variable, one could use the following: